- Sire-Dam -

-He was given a superb front-running ride by Ryan Moore at Ascot and always looked like holding off Wings Of Desire, the Derby fourth, with Dartmouth, who had previously beaten him a head in the Hardwicke Stakes at Royal Ascot, four lengths back in third.
+The Galileo colt was given a superb front-running ride by Ryan Moore at Ascot and always looked like holding off Wings Of Desire, the Derby fourth, with Dartmouth, who had previously beaten him a head in the Hardwicke Stakes at Royal Ascot, four lengths back in third.

 He added to the tally when chasing home Postponed in the Juddmonte International Stakes at York, keeping on stoutly after being prominent all the way.

 And he did so again when beating all bar Found in the 2016 Qatar Prix de l’Arc de Triomphe, before gaining revenge on her in the Breeders’ Cup Turf, when making all under Seamie Heffernan.
 He followed that with a close second in the Hong Kong Vase.

 His one tame run was in the QIPCO Irish Champion Stakes at Leopardstown, finishing seventh in a race that involved eight Group One winners.

 Highland Reel began his 2017 campaign with a lacklustre effort behind Jack Hobbs in the Longines Dubai Sheema Classic at Meydan but has since bounced back in his usual style – winning the Investec Coronation Cup at Epsom and Prince of Wales’s Stakes at Royal Ascot.

 “He is an incredible horse,” O’Brien said after his win at the Royal meeting.
 “Pace, courage, tactical speed, he has everything.